An Empirical Study of Compound PCFGs: Conclusion

 \section{Conclusion}

-We have presented an in-depth analysis of C-PCFGs from a quantitative perspective.
-The analysis concerns three aspects of C-PCFGs: data efficiency and length generalization, the role of the latent sentence embedding, and multilingual performance.
-Our experimental results show that C-PCFGs can learn well only from short sentences and maintain good performance at test time.
-The latent sentence embedding is crucial for the good performance of C-PCFGs.
-Among the three rule types, preterminal rules make the most of it.
-However, the configurations of the best-performing C-PCFGs on English do not always generalize to morphology-rich languages.
+We have conducted an analysis of C-PCFGs from a quantitative perspective.
+Our analysis focuses on four aspects of C-PCFGs: data efficiency, length generalization, the role of the sentence embedding, and multilingual generalization.
+We empirically find that C-PCFGs are data-efficient and are able to generalize to unseen constituent/sentence lengths.
+Our ablation study suggests that the sentence embedding in C-PCFGs is most crucial for preterminal rules.
+Despite being performant in general, we find that the configurations of the best-performing C-PCFGs on English do not always generalize to morphology-rich languages.